UPDATED FEB 27, 2020

 As one of Miami’s oldest neighborhoods, there’s a lot to see in Coconut Grove.
 (Parks!
 Historic homes!
 Biscayne Bay!)
 That’s why we think the best way to conquer this tree-canopied area is by hitting the pavement.
 Luckily, the Grove features a number of different running routes, including the five-mile Commodore Trail and the 11-mile Old Cutler Rd.
 Fitt Tip: if you travel out and back on the Commodore Trail or Old Cutler Road, you’ll double your mileage count.
 Plan accordingly!

 If you’re looking for a quick, beautiful run through Miami, visit South Pointe Park.
 Here, you can jog north and south on the boardwalk and on the pier.
 Not only will you get one of the best views of Miami, it’s also a prime place for people-watching.

 Not in the mood to brave Miami Beach traffic?
 We totally get it.
 Try Downtown Miami’s Museum Park (aka Maurice A. Ferré Park) instead.
 Bordering the Biscayne Bay, this 20-plus acre outdoor green space connects into Brickell and Brickell Key, giving you a complete tour of Miami’s concrete jungle.
-Depending on how long you run for, you’ll easily rack up anywhere from three to six miles.
+Depending on how long you run for, you’ll easily rack up anywhere from three to six miles on the paved promenade.